Macro Topic 4.5 The Money Market Answers

 The money market is a key channel through which monetary policy affects the broader economy.
 When central banks adjust policy rates, these changes are transmitted to other short-term interest rates in the money market.
 This, in turn, influences borrowing costs for businesses and consumers, affecting spending and investment decisions.

-For example, a cut in the federal funds rate makes borrowing cheaper, encouraging businesses to invest and consumers to spend.
+Here's one way to look at it: a cut in the federal funds rate makes borrowing cheaper, encouraging businesses to invest and consumers to spend.
 Conversely, an increase in the policy rate can help cool down an overheating economy by making borrowing more expensive.

 Conclusion